Massachusetts Institute of Technology: Athletics

 The Zesiger Sports and Fitness Center houses a two-story fitness center as well as swimming and diving pools.

-MIT sponsors 31 varsity sports and has one of the three broadest NCAA Division III athletic programs.
-MIT participates in the NCAA's Division III, and the New England Women's and Men's Athletic Conference.
-It also participates in NCAA's Division I Patriot League for women's crew, and the Collegiate Water Polo Association (CWPA) for Men's Water Polo.
-Men's crew competes outside the NCAA in the Eastern Association of Rowing Colleges (EARC).
+MIT sponsors 31 varsity sports, reduced from 41 in 2009, and has one of the three broadest NCAA Division III athletic programs.
+Nearly 20% of undergraduates play at least one varsity sport.
+Applying athletes are considered by the academic standards applied to all applicants, though coaches may advocate for their admission.

+MIT participates in the NCAA's Division III and the New England Women's and Men's Athletic Conference, with women's crew competing at the Division I level in the Patriot League.
 MIT's intercollegiate sports teams, called the Engineers, have won 22 Team National Championships and 42 Individual National Championships.
+Teams' overall success has varied; in 2013, the MIT mens football team broke a 124-year streak without back-to-back winning seasons, then went unbeaten the following year.

-MIT is the all-time Division III leader in producing Academic All-Americas (302) and ranks second across all NCAA Divisions, behind only the University of Nebraska–Lincoln.
+MIT is the all-time leader in Academic All-America selections (468 as of August 2025), ahead of Stanford University and the University of Nebraska–Lincoln across all NCAA divisions.
 MIT Athletes won 13 Elite 90 awards and ranks first among NCAA Division III programs, and third among all divisions.
-In April 2009, budget cuts led to MIT eliminating eight of its 41 sports, including the mixed men's and women's teams in alpine skiing and pistol; separate teams for men and women in ice hockey and gymnastics; and men's programs in golf and wrestling.